 Wrist Fractures.
 As mentioned above, fractures occur quite often when we are older, since we are at a higher risk for a fall.
 And when we fall, most people stretch their hands out as if to catch themselves.
 Making a wrist fracture very common when living with this disease.

 Treatment for osteoporosis involves preventing further bone weakening, building bone density, preventing bone fractures, and managing any pain you have.
 But first, you must be diagnosed.
 A simple, painless screening called a bone mineral density (BMD) test is used to

 - Predict your chances of fracturing in the future

 - Determine your rate of bone loss

 - Monitor the effects of any treatment

 In a BMD test, you simply lie on a padded table beneath a scanning device.
 The technician uses a small amount of radiation, or sound waves, to collect information about your bone mass.
-The results are then compared to normal values.
-If you are identified as having signs of osteoporosis, certain treatments can help slow bone loss and reduce your risk of fracture.
-Identifying osteoporosis early is important.
-Plus, most private insurance carriers and Medicare now cover BMD testing for certain individuals.
+The results are then compared to standard values.
+And if you are identified as having signs of osteoporosis, then specific treatments can help slow bone loss and reduce your risk of fractures.
+Identifying osteoporosis early on is crucial.
+Plus, most private insurance carriers and Medicare now cover BMD testing for some individuals.
 BMD testing is safe, painless, and noninvasive; it is recommended that all women over age 65 be tested.

 If you suspect that you have signs or symptoms of osteoporosis or have risk factors for osteoporosis, please see your doctor and call us at 1-888-409-8006 for further evaluation and treatment.